 With the recent surges in demand for essential products and subsequent shortages across stores throughout the nation, many people have found themselves unable to purchase even basic items.
 Unifyd aims to solve these issues by providing a democratized and decentralized platform that connects vendors with customers and provides an adaptable interface that reflects constantly changing prices and supplies.
 A platform like this eliminates the need to constantly make risky trips to stores just to check for supplies and provides users with an easy to use system to ensure they get the things they need most.

 CS Remastered is a 501(c)(3) nonprofit organization I founded during my freshman year, aimed at teaching students one-on-one computer science for free.
 My motivation for starting this largely came from my parents, who would often ask me to help out kids around the neighborhood with their programming-related questions.
 After working with some of these kids, I realized that while they all shared a genuine passion for computer science, there simply weren't enough good resources out there to help them get started.
 The resources that did exist, would often stress memorization or language-specific syntax, ignoring the true essence of the subject.
 At CS Remastered, our goal is to teach students computer science in an extremely adaptable way, one that is tailored to each individual student and their own schedule, and our projects and teaching style stress genuine understanding over brute memorization.
-I was featured on NJ.Com and Community News for my accomplishments.
+I was featured on NJ.Com and The Christian Science Monitor for my accomplishments.
+I was also given a national Point of Light Award.

 I was selected in an annual group of about 90 students(1000+ applicants) to conduct research and participate in internships to bolster NJ's STEM pipeline.
 I'm currently working on a year-long research project focused on analyzing flood resistant homes through machine learning and core engineering principles.